codazoda/http-benchmark/README.md

 ## Results

 Here are some of the results I got.
+Note that these URL's have all been removed to prevent you from abusing them.

   - On Localhost:
     - Completed 10000 passes to http://stage-v2.ksl.com/benchmark in 15 seconds (666.67 per second).